scriby/asyncblock/README.md

 ## Task timeouts

-You may specify the amount of time you want to wait for any single task in an asyncblock by setting flow.taskTimeout to the desired number of milliseconds.
+New in 0.9.0, you may specify the amount of time you want to wait for any single task in an asyncblock by setting flow.taskTimeout to the desired number of milliseconds.
 If a task takes longer than the taskTimeout, an error will be raised in a similar way as if the async task itself had returned an error.